junkunyuan/Awesome-Domain-Generalization/README.md

-# Papers & Code
+# Papers
-> We list the papers and the corresponding implementation code (the unofficial code is marked with *).
+> We list the papers and the corresponding implementation code (the unofficial code is marked with *), etc.

 ## Survey
 - Domain Generalization in Vision: A Survey [[arXiv 2021](https://arxiv.org/abs/2103.02503)]
-- Generalizing to Unseen Domains: A Survey on Domain Generalization [[IJCAI 2021](https://arxiv.53yu.com/pdf/2103.03097)]
+- Generalizing to Unseen Domains: A Survey on Domain Generalization [[IJCAI 2021](https://arxiv.53yu.com/pdf/2103.03097)] [[Slides](http://jd92.wang/assets/files/DGSurvey-ppt.pdf)]

 ## Theory & Analysis